 It then hopefully looks like the following

 If everything went well, hugin already makes a preview of the resulting picture for you.
 You can fine-tune now some settings like the the focal length, but it should be just fine.
 Finish the process by clicking on Create panorama.
 For now we ignore the possible settings and just click on OK.

 Hugin now needs to store the project file somewhere and asks you where the resulting panorama picture should be stored.
 Just click though it and hugin should then process your pictures

 Success!
-Pretty easy, isn't it?
+Pretty easy, isn’t it?
 And everything is done with free software.
-You can now use GIMP to modify and improve the result.
+You can now use GIMP to modify and improve the result if you want.